 There are two important indicators to look at; the Consumption Figure and the Star Rating.
 The consumption figure estimates how much energy, on average, that the appliance will consume in a year.
 The figure is represented in Kilowatt- Hours (kWh).
 The Star Rating is a quick way to judge efficiency; the more stars, the more efficient the appliance is.

 But there are many other factors to consider when looking at replacing your furnace or air conditioner.
 An analysis of your home heating zones, air quality requirements, future remodeling plans and fuel source options can provide a bigger picture to help you decide what is appropriate for your home.
 Ditter home comfort experts will show you what options make the most sense for your situation.
-To arrange for a review, call us at 763.478.9558 or click here to Schedule an Appointment Now.
+To arrange for a review, call us at 763-200-5055 or click here to request an appointment.

 Members of our Maintenance Program receive priority service, a discount on all repair services and lower diagnostic fees.
 Enrollment in the program includes a visit from a Ditter technician twice a year for a complete inspection, adjustment and lubrication of motors on your air conditioner, furnace or all of your air comfort equipment.
 See our Maintenance Program page for details on the program and how you can join.

 Your home’s heating and cooling system is a substantial investment.
 A modern, efficient home air comfort system has many components that work together to provide a comfortable and healthy indoor environment.
-In addition to a furnace and air conditioning unit, there may also be a humidifier, dehumidifier, heat recovery ventilator, HEPA filter, air exchanger, UV germicidal lamps, advanced ventilation and smart thermostatic controls.
+In addition to a furnace and air conditioner, there may also be a humidifier, dehumidifier, HEPA filter, UV germicidal lamps, ventilation system and a smart thermostat.
 The investment will pay for itself over time in reduced energy costs and fewer health issues.

 To get the most value, it is important to protect that investment so that your equipment lasts for a long time.
 The best way to make sure your equipment has a long service life is to change your air filter frequently and have regular inspections and routine maintenance performed by a HVAC professional.
 That will keep the system running at peak performance and reduce the likelihood of a breakdown during extreme conditions.
 Ditter performs regular cleaning and maintenance of the entire heating system for members of our Maintenance Program.
-If your home comfort system has not had routine maintenance for more than a year, call us at 763.478.9558 or click here to Schedule an Appointment Now.
+If your home comfort system has not had routine maintenance for more than a year, call us at 763-200-5055 or request an appointment.

-Replacing a home furnace or air conditioning unit can be expensive, so it’s important to know when it makes more sense to repair or replace.
+Furnace installation and air conditioning installation can be expensive, so it’s important to know when it makes more sense to repair or replace.
 It’s more than just a question of whether the cost of repair is worth it for an older appliance.
-Other considerations such as energy savings and healthy air quality are important to consider.
+Other considerations such as energy savings and healthy indoor air quality are important to consider.
 Here are a couple of indicators that it may be time for replacement:

 The unit is more than 20 years old.
 Even with proper maintenance, the average lifespan for a furnace or air conditioner is 15 to 20 years.